tir38/android-master-detail-nav-drawer/README.md

 </resources>
 ```

 This works because smallest width qualifiers are checked before API version qualifiers.
 So if we are on an API 19+ tablet, we'll hit the `sw600dp` bin first and get 0dp padding, and never access the `v19` bin.
+The navigation drawer is now looking good on API 19+ phones.

 ![api 19 finally looking good](readme_images/api19_closeup.png)